Sens Cathedral: Towers and bells

 The south tower, known as the stone tower, was finished along with the west facade in 1230.
 However, in 1268, over a period of three days, it collapsed.
 It was rebuilt, and in 1537 was capped with a campanile in the Renaissance style, which brought its height to 78.25 m.
 The north tower was originally topped by an octagonal bell tower, made of wood covered with lead.
 This structure, called the lead tower, was taken down during the reconstruction of the cathedral in 1848.

 The cathedral has seven bells, four in the south bell tower, including the two massive bourdons, and three in the campanile above it.
 The oldest of the original bells was called Marie, made in 613 for the bishop, Saint Loup.
 During the French Revolution, Marie and the seven other original bells were taken to Paris to be melted down to be made into cannon.

 The Bourdons are among the largest in France.
-They were forged in 1560.
+They were cast in 1560.
 The largest, called the Savinienne, weighs 15,600 kilograms, while the smaller, the Potentienne, weighs 10,000 kilograms.
 The inscription in Latin on Savinienne translates: "I was forged in Sens, in the year one thousand five hundred sixty.
 By my sound, and the name of the first Saint-Bishop, the storms and winds do not disturb this climate.
 I convoke the services, and lament the deaths.
 Now Pious IV reigns in Rome, the Emperor Ferdinand governs the Germans, King Francis II the Gauls, and Jean, Cardinal Bertrand, the Archdiocese of Sens."
 Then in French, "Gaspard Mongin-Viard made me."